 Understanding the Difference Between Tasks and Events in Motion

-Note: This article assumes you've read the articles "" and "".
+Note: This article assumes you've read the articles "Creating a Task in Motion" and "Creating an Event in Motion".
 If you haven't, we recommend starting there for foundational concepts.

 Summary: